ISRCTN ISRCTN86243044

 Background and study aims

 Some people who have been in intensive care (ICU) experience unusual sleep problems after they go home.
 These can include panic on waking, strange dreams, or broken sleep.
 This study explores whether these symptoms could be linked to memories formed while patients were sedated and on a ventilator.
-The researchers aim to understand how these experiences affect sleep and will explore how sleep patterns differ between patients that were sedated and those who were not.
+The researchers aim to understand how these experiences affect sleep and will explore how sleep patterns differ between patients who were sedated and those who were not.

 Who can participate?

 Adults aged 18 years or over who spent at least 72 hours in ICU and are now well enough to leave critical care.
 Participants must be English-speaking and able to give informed consent.
 Some will have received sedation and ventilation during their ICU stay, and some will not.
 Those that were sedated and ventilated must have been so for at least 24 hours and must have been extubated in the ICU.
-Patients in the non-sedated group must have not received continuous sedation or mechanical ventilation for any part of their admission.
+Patients in the non-sedated group must not have received continuous sedation or mechanical ventilation for any part of their admission.

 What does the study involve?